Ping Advanced Identity Cloud

 Connect the node's Compromised, Not Compromised, and Error outcome branches to the appropriate downstream nodes.

-How It Works
+🔎 How It Works

 Where the SpyCloud Auth Node is placed, the node reads a user identifier from the journey's shared state — typically the user's email address — and sends it to the SpyCloud Consumer Threat Protection API.
-SpyCloud checks the identifier against its recaptured database and returns a result indicating whether the user's credentials have been compromised.
+SpyCloud checks the identifier against its recaptured database and returns a result indicating whether the user's credentials have been exposed.

-The node produces three possible outcomes:
+The node returns three possible outcomes:

 | Outcome | Meaning |